Davrun98/Krawler/docs/pre-implementation-analysis.md

 # Pre-implementation Analysis

 Thanks for viewing this file - though it's not included in the task brief this analysis document has been created for my own reference.
-This document additionally details the underlying though processes and limitations of the initial krawler design... and also contains a couple of tongue in cheek remarks to sweeten the read because I imagine looking through these development challenges can be pretty tedious!
+This document additionally details the underlying thought processes and limitations of the initial krawler design... and also contains a couple of tongue in cheek remarks to sweeten the read because I imagine looking through these development challenges can be pretty tedious!

 ## Task